This assignment

 Using those two sculptures to illustrate, I wrote

-about those concepts at length in
+about those concepts at length in The Notion

-in relation to science,
+of Creativity in relation to science,

 art, and learning.